ExpressionEngine/ExpressionEngine-User-Guide/source/add-ons/simple_commerce/index.rst

 How Recurring Payments may be terminated
 ========================================

-Paypal will send an instant payment notification if the purchaser has cancelled their subscription.
-You may also cancel a subscription through the paypal control panel, triggering an instant payment notification.
+PayPal will send an instant payment notification if the purchaser has canceled their subscription.
+You may also cancel a subscription through the PayPal control panel, triggering an instant payment notification.
-See the Paypal documentation for details.
+See the PayPal documentation for details.

 *****************